mras0/mjs/doc/es5/es5.md

 - 10.4.2 Direct calls to `eval` behave differently than indirect calls!
 - Many changes listed as new functions on `Object` actually require major changes (e.g. `defineProperty`).
 Property attributes can now change at runtime.
 - Ugly that array properties can also be getter/setters
+- Change to handling of null/undefined argument to `call`/`apply` creating lots of chnages